wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     (2) If the consent is withdrawn orally, the withdrawal must be recorded in writing by a constable as soon as is practicable.

-    Section 24H: inserted, on 15 April 2004, by [section 19][233] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).
+    Section 24H: inserted, on 15 April 2004, by [section 19][235] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).

-    Section 24H(2): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][204] of the Policing Act 2008 (2008 No 72).
+    Section 24H(2): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][205] of the Policing Act 2008 (2008 No 72).

 ##### 24I Buccal sample to be forwarded to approved agency as soon as practicable

 *   If a buccal sample is taken as a result of a Part 2A request, the Police must ensure that the buccal sample is forwarded to an approved agency as soon as is practicable after it is taken.

-    Section 24I: inserted, on 15 April 2004, by [section 19][233] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).
+    Section 24I: inserted, on 15 April 2004, by [section 19][235] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).

 ## Part 2B
 Taking bodily sample from person arrested or intended to be charged with imprisonable offence or offence listed in Part 3 of Schedule

-*   Part 2B: inserted, on 6 September 2010, by [section 7][236] of the Criminal Investigations (Bodily Samples) Amendment Act 2009 (2009 No 46).
+*   Part 2B: inserted, on 6 September 2010, by [section 7][238] of the Criminal Investigations (Bodily Samples) Amendment Act 2009 (2009 No 46).
-*   Part 2B heading: amended, on 5 December 2011, by [section 43][237] of the Criminal Investigations (Bodily Samples) Amendment Act 2009 (2009 No 46).
+*   Part 2B heading: amended, on 5 December 2011, by [section 43][239] of the Criminal Investigations (Bodily Samples) Amendment Act 2009 (2009 No 46).

 ##### 24J Authority to take bodily sample from person of or over 17 years arrested or intended to be charged with imprisonable offence or offence listed in Part 3 of Schedule

 *   (1) A constable may require a person who is of or over the age of 17 years to give a bodily sample if either---

-    *   (a) the person is in the lawful custody of the Police and being detained for committing an imprisonable offence or offence against any of the provisions listed in [Part 3][175] of the Schedule and is at a Police station or at any other place being used for Police purposes; or
+    *   (a) the person is in the lawful custody of the Police and being detained for committing an imprisonable offence or offence against any of the provisions listed in [Part 3][174] of the Schedule and is at a Police station or at any other place being used for Police purposes; or

-    *   (b) a constable has good cause to suspect the person of committing an imprisonable offence or offence against any of the provisions listed in [Part 3][175] of the Schedule and intends to bring proceedings against the person in respect of that offence by way of summons.
+    *   (b) a constable has good cause to suspect the person of committing an imprisonable offence or offence against any of the provisions listed in [Part 3][174] of the Schedule and intends to bring proceedings against the person in respect of that offence by filing a charging document.

     (2) The sample must be taken in accordance with the procedures set out in [Part 4][103].